 We disrupt the cycle of trafficking where victims Move, Work and Sleep by equipping frontline workers to spot trafficking and intervene for victims.

-We establish strategic partnerships and create systems and protocols that effectively bring transformation to the Bay Area.
+We establish strategic partnerships and create systems and protocols that effectively bring transformation to communities.

 Help train those who are uniquely positioned to see trafficking every day. $20 a month means victims of human trafficking moving through airports, apartments and hotels will be identified and their traffickers will be prosecuted.